ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### Low-temperature operation

 Another problem with the Mercury iTCs is that when in automated needle valve control at a temperature of less than 5 Kelvin the needle valve is fully opened, which is not optimal for temperature control.
-When operating below the cutoff temperature our automated pressure control behaviour will set should do is "When below the temperature cutoff point then set the pressure to a constant value which is defined by the user with a default of 5 mbar".
+When operating below the cutoff temperature our automated pressure control should set the pressure to a user-defined constant pressure value.
+This constant pressure value should persist (using autosave) and default to 5 mbar.

 ### High-temperature operation